 • Hanging Leg Raise — 3 × 12–15 (Can Alternate with Ab Machine)

-This article is a paid advertisement provided by our sponsor.
-The views and claims expressed are those of the sponsor and do not necessarily reflect those of Muscle & Fitness or its editorial staff.
+Muscle & Fitness and JW Media, LLC were not involved in the creation of this sponsored content.
+The views and claims expressed do not necessarily reflect those of Muscle & Fitness or its editorial staff.